Environmental impact of wind power: Land use

-Wind power has low life-cycle surface power density of 1.84 W/m2 which is three orders of magnitude (103 times, which is equivalent to 1,000x) less than nuclear or fossil fuel power and 3x less than PV.
+Wind power has low life-cycle surface power density of 1.84 W/m2 which is three orders of magnitude (103 times, which is equivalent to 1,000x) less than nuclear or fossil fuel power and three times less than Photovoltaics.

 Wind farms are often built on land that has already been impacted by land clearing.
 The vegetation clearing and ground disturbance required for wind farms are minimal compared with coal mines and coal-fired power stations.
 If wind farms are decommissioned, the landscape can be returned to its previous condition.

-A study by the US National Renewable Energy Laboratory of US wind farms built between 2000 and 2009 found that, on average, only 1.1 percent of the total wind farm area suffered surface disturbance, and only 0.43 percent was permanently disturbed by wind power installations.
+A study by the US National Renewable Energy Laboratory of US wind farms built between 2000 and 2009 found that, on average, 1.1 percent of the total wind farm area suffered surface disturbance, and 0.43 percent was permanently disturbed by wind power installations.
 On average, there were 63 ha of total wind farm area per MW of capacity, but only 0.27 ha of permanently disturbed area per MW of wind power capacity.

 In the UK many prime wind farm sites – locations with the best average wind speeds – are in upland areas that are frequently covered by blanket bog.
 This type of habitat exists in areas of relatively high rainfall where large areas of land remain permanently sodden.
 Construction work may create a risk of disruption to peatland hydrology which could cause localised areas of peat within the area of a wind farm to dry out, disintegrate, and so release their stored carbon.
 At the same time, the warming climate which renewable energy schemes seek to mitigate could itself pose an existential threat to peatlands throughout the UK.
 A Scottish MEP campaigned for a moratorium on wind developments on peatlands saying that "Damaging the peat causes the release of more carbon dioxide than wind farms save".
 A 2014 report for the Northern Ireland Environment Agency noted that siting wind turbines on peatland could release considerable carbon dioxide from the peat, and also damage the peatland contributions to flood control and water quality: "The potential knock-on effects of using the peatland resource for wind turbines are considerable and it is arguable that the impacts on this facet of biodiversity will have the most noticeable and greatest financial implications for Northern Ireland."
 Wind farm construction near wetlands has been linked to several bog landslides in Ireland that have polluted rivers, such as at Derrybrien (2003) and Meenbog (2020).
 Such incidents could be prevented with stricter planning procedures and siting guidelines.